isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 ```
 </details>

+---

 <details>

-  <summary>(Optional) Upload a shapefile to Earth Engine and use it as the ROI</summary>
+  <summary>(Optional) Upload a shapefile into Earth Engine</summary>

+Often, you need to define your region of interest (ROI).
+This can be a single point which is easy to define on the code editor or it can be a complicated geometry that is available as a shapefile.

+Let's suppose you want to upload you own shapefile so it become available for processing in GEE.
+Use your own shapefile or, if you prefer, download this shapefile that delineates the [Ponta Delgada county](saomiguel_counties_latlong_.zip).
+Note: This shapefile was created in Google Colab with this [script](create_shapefile_ponta_Delgada.ipynb), so it can be easily adapted.

 1. Go to assets on the GEE code editor;
 2. Click `New` and choose `Shape files`;
-3. Select the files for the shapefile (either `.zip`or at least `.dbf`, `.prj`, `.shp` and `.shx`)
+3. Select the files for the shapefile (either `.zip` or at least `.dbf`, `.prj`, `.shp` and `.shx`)
 4. Click `Upload`
 5. Go to `Tasks` and confirm that the table is *ingested*.

-The asset should then be available in  `ASSETS`.
-It can be imported to the script with `Import`.
-You can change the *table* name, to define your own variable of type `FeatureCollection`.
-The line of code in your script will be something like:
+The asset should then become available in your Earth Engine `ASSETS`.
+It can be imported to the script and adapted into smth like:
 ```
 // Import the vector asset as a FeatureCollection var saoMiguelCounties = ee.FeatureCollection('projects/ee-my-mlc-math-isa-utl/assets/saomiguel_counties_latlong_');
 ```
-You can also:
+(Optional) you can also:
 ```
 // Center the map on São Miguel Map.centerObject(saoMiguelCounties, 12);
 // Add the asset to the map Map.addLayer(saoMiguelCounties, {}, 'São Miguel Counties');
 ```

-If you do not have a shapefile that defines your ROI, you can build one: just execute this [script](create_shapefile_ponta_Delgada.ipynb) on Google Colab.

 </details>

+---

 <details>